httpie/cli/README.rst

 Format options
 --------------

-The ``--format-options`` option allows you to control how the output should be formatted when formatting is applied.
+The ``--format-options=opt1:value,opt2:value`` option allows you to control how the output should be formatted when formatting is applied.
 The following options are available:

 +-------------------------------+---------------+------------------------------+
 | Option                        | Default value | Shortcuts                    |